1. Introduction

 4.5 Persona Family

-Detects AI identity language: “as an AI,” “as a language model,” “as of my knowledge cutoff,” “I cannot access real-time information,” “my training data,” “I was trained.”
+Detects AI identity language, including: “as an AI / as an AI language model,” “as a language model,” “as of my [last/latest] [knowledge/training] update/cutoff/data,” “I cannot/can’t/don’t access/have access to real-time/current/live [information],” “my training data,” “my knowledge cutoff,” “I’m/I am [just/only] [an] AI/artificial intelligence/language model/chatbot/virtual assistant,” “I was trained.”

 Detects substitution of basic copulas with over-elevated alternatives where “is” or “are” would be natural: